David0tt/DeepGTAV/Readme.md

 - [ ] Improve the segmentation quality on water (see below)
 - [ ] Sending the ground truth 3D bounding boxes from DeepGTAV to VPilot
 - [ ] Compress messages sent through ZeroMQ
+- [ ] The capturing process could be made to feel smoother by attaching the camera to the entity and not setting the camera position relative to the entity at each captured frame.
+This would reduce the stutter (but does not change captured data quality).